How to Renew Car Registration in Wisconsin

 If you choose to apply for WI auto registration renewal by mail, you must forward your renewal notice and payment for the applicable fee to the address provided on your DMV reminder card.
 After renewing your registration credentials by mail, you will receive your new materials within 10 business days.

-For more information about renewing your vehicle registration, download our comprehensive guide.
+For more information about renewing your vehicle registration, download our free guide.